-Suzanne: … before you advertise that purpose and that sometimes gets overlooked.
-One of the things our global CEO, Punit Renjen, always says is an organisation’s culture and purpose answer the critical questions of who it is and why it exists.
+Suzanne: … before you advertise that purpose, and that sometimes gets overlooked.
+One of the things our global CEO, Punit Renjen, always says is an organization’s culture and purpose answer the critical questions of who it is and why it exists.
 That’s really important because it embeds the notion of purpose in culture.
 Culture to me is really important because it talks about why we do the things we do, not what we do.
-That the foil for that is marketing is typically the part of the organisation that helps magnify and amplify and translate that to a broader audience.
+That the foil for that is marketing is typically the part of the organization that helps magnify and amplify and translate that to a broader audience.
 But it has to exist for marketing to be able to do that exceptionally well.

 Tanya: So I’ve been involved in quite a number of one- or two- or three-day retreats done with staff over the years where we develop the mission statement or we revisit the mission statement from the similar retreat we did four years ago.
 That’s not an unfamiliar experience for a lot of people.
 What’s the difference between the mission statement and the purpose?

 Suzanne: It’s a great question.
-The mission statement is typically relatively focussed.
+The mission statement is typically relatively focused.
 And for sure, there is a strong linkage between the mission and the purpose.
 But the purpose again is sort of broader.
 It is why you exist.
 The mission is a little bit more how do you vector that against a particular outcome.
-Lots of corporations have corporate values and guiding principles and things like that and these things are all very interrelated.
+Lots of corporations have corporate values and guiding principles and things like that, and these things are all very interrelated.
 But a purpose is a little bit more fundamental, I believe.

-The research and I’ll cite some of the research that we specifically did to support the Global Marketing Trends report, is really incredible about the outcome and the positivity of purpose, when you actually do truly understand it and embed it in the way your organisation runs.
+The research, and I’ll cite some of the research that we specifically did to support the Global Marketing Trends report, is really incredible about the outcome and the positivity of purpose, when you actually do truly understand it and embed it in the way your organization runs.
 One, purpose-oriented companies report 30 percent higher levels of innovation and 40 percent higher levels of workforce retention.
 Fifty-five percent of consumers believe businesses today have a greater responsibility to act on issues related to their purpose.
 And purpose-driven companies witness higher market-share gains and grow three times faster on average than their competitors, while achieving higher workforce and customer satisfaction.
 It’s really an incredible fundamental shift in the conversation.

 Tanya: How do you look at a company and decide this is a purpose-driven company versus one that’s not a purpose-driven company?

 Suzanne: It’s easier to see it when it’s not than when it is.
-Certainly we’ve all been around organisations, either personally and professionally, where it becomes something they say and not something they do.
+Certainly we’ve all been around organizations, either personally and professionally, where it becomes something they say and not something they do.
 Usually that’s when you see the cracks in the armor.

-One of the things I’ve thought a lot about in current times and under the influence of COVID-19 is one of my favourite quotes: “Adversity does not build character, it reveals it.”
+One of the things I’ve thought a lot about in current times and under the influence of COVID-19 is one of my favorite quotes: “Adversity does not build character, it reveals it.”
 I think a lot about that, through the lens of purpose, is you really need to think about how purpose is interpreted in the actions at the individual level, at the leadership level, at the external level, at all levels, because that’s where you see purpose.
 Then when people don’t land it right, it typically is because it’s not really believed.
 It’s something that you’ve said and put to the side, but it hasn’t been really infused in the fabric of the company.

 Tanya: How does a company or a brand stick to its purpose in the face of adversity?
 You know, a global pandemic like we’re in right now.